MistaMaciii/UVSim/README.txt

 BRANCHNEG = 41 Branch to a specific location in memory if the accumulator is negative.
 BRANCHZERO = 42 Branch to a specific location in memory if the accumulator is zero.
 HALT = 43 Pause the program

-The last two digits of a BasicML instruction are the operand – the address of the memory location containing the word to which the operation applies.
-Check out this new feature!